Nickel(II) chloride

 Nickel(II) chloride (or just nickel chloride) is the chemical compound NiCl2.
 The anhydrous salt is yellow, but the more familiar hydrate NiCl2·6H2O is green.
 Nickel(II) chloride, in various forms, is the most important source of nickel for chemical synthesis.
 The nickel chlorides are deliquescent, absorbing moisture from the air to form a solution.
 Nickel salts have been shown to be carcinogenic to the lungs and nasal passages in cases of long-term inhalation exposure.

 Production and syntheses

-The largest scale production of nickel chloride involves the extraction with hydrochloric acid of nickel matte and residues obtained from roasting refining nickel-containing ores.
+Large scale production and uses of nickel chloride are associated with the purification of nickel from its ores.
+It is generated upon extraction nickel matte and residues obtained from roasting refining nickel-containing ores using hydrochloric acid.
+Electrolysis of nickel chloride solutions are used in the production of nickel metal.
+Other significant routes to nickel chloride arise from processing of ore concentrates such as various reactions involving copper chlorides:

+Laboratory routes

 Nickel chloride is not usually prepared in the laboratory because it is inexpensive and has a long shelf-life.
-The yellowish dihydrate, NiCl22H2O, is produced by heating the hexahydrate between 66 and 133 °C. The hydrates convert to the anhydrous form upon heating in thionyl chloride or by heating under a stream of HCl gas.
+The yellowish dihydrate, NiCl2·2H2O, is produced by heating the hexahydrate between 66 and 133 °C. The hydrates convert to the anhydrous form upon heating in thionyl chloride or by heating under a stream of HCl gas.
 Simply heating the hydrates does not afford the anhydrous dichloride.